 The campaign to save Mt.
 Keta continues in full force.

-The Society for the Protection of Nature in Israel is determined to protect the unique nature at the Mt.
+The Society for the Protection of Nature in Israel is determined to protect the unique nature in the Mt.
 Hermon foothills—because if we don’t protect the rare vegetation of Mt.
-Keta we’ll lose it forever.
+Keta now, we’ll lose it forever.

-In the meantime, the planning committees have frozen the process and we’ll continue campaigning in the future to prevent building on this location.
+Currently, the planning committees have halted the process and we’ll continue campaigning in the future to prevent building on this location.

 More campaigns to save Israel’s nature

-Protecting the open landscapes together—for the benefit of all
+Protecting the open landscapes together—for the benefit of us all

 Become members and nature protectors